runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 ---
 layout: article.html.ejs
-title: Data formats for validation, and storing data
+title: Data formats for data validation decorators, and storing data
 ---

 As of this writing, the validation decorators and validation functions primarily validate string data.
+This is because the package is based on `validator.js` which validates `string` data items.
 A few of the functions act on numbers, and in that case can take either `string` or `number` data.
 Additionally, the package makes it easy to create custom validation decorators for custom data types.
 Obviously there is a very long list of data types we might want to validate, so let's discuss what to do.

-This package is based on `validator.js` which validates `string` data items.
-It has a long list of validation functions, all of which validate strings.

-A simple example is:
+A simple example of validating `string` data is:

 ```ts
 import {